11 Best Quizlet Alternatives in 2026 [Tested & Ranked]

 11. Flashcard Hero: Best for Apple Users

-Flashcard Hero is a native Mac app that looks and feels like Apple made it.
-Unlike LearnClash (iOS, Android, web), it’s Apple-only, but iCloud syncs your cards across Mac, iPhone, and iPad.
+LearnClash runs on iOS, Android, and web, but if you live entirely inside Apple’s walls, Flashcard Hero is a native Mac app that looks and feels like Apple built it.
+It’s Apple-only, though iCloud syncs your cards across Mac, iPhone, and iPad.
 No sub. $7.99 once.
 That’s it.

 Three study modes (answer hidden, multiple choice, type it out), text-to-speech in 30+ languages, and SRS tracking built in.
 It feels right at home on a Mac because it was built for one.

-The obvious limit: Apple only.
+The limit is obvious.
+Apple only.
 No Android.
 No web.
 No Windows.
 No Linux.
-The full version caps at 1,000 cards per deck, which is fine for most subjects but will hit a wall if you’re building a large medical or language deck that needs thousands of cards across dozens of topics.
-The free Lite?
-Just 20.
+The full version caps at 1,000 cards per deck, which is fine for most subjects but hits a wall once you’re building a large medical or language deck that needs thousands of cards across dozens of topics.
+The free Lite tier caps at just 20.
 No AI, no shared decks, no team features.
-But if you’re deep in Apple and want a clean Quizlet alternative with zero recurring cost, it works.
+But for anyone deep in Apple who wants a clean Quizlet alternative with zero recurring cost, it works.

 Best for: Apple ecosystem users who want a clean, one-time-purchase flashcard app with iCloud sync.